Make a beautiful flower suncatcher for the window! All you need is a paper plate, contact paper, and flowers for a fun flower mandala.

 - Hole punch

-Step 1: Create flower suncatcher frame
+- Create your flower suncatcher frame

-Step 2: Add a center of transparent contact paper
+- Add a center of contact paper

-We added another circle of contact paper over the top to protect and hold the flower design in place.
+Add another circle of contact paper over the top to protect and hold the flower design in place.

 Punch a hole at the top of the frame and tie a loop of string for hanging.
+Then find a sunny window and hang your suncatcher!

 More About Mandalas